-- the requirement to prepare VAT returns on a quarterly basis and to submit them and if applicable pay over the VAT due within one month of the quarter end is the amount of work involved worth it for the input VAT that can be reclaimed? - HMRC may periodically visit the business (about every five years but depends upon the risk of errors) to ensure that VAT is being properly accounted for.
-There may be penalties for incorrect returns. - Where most of the customers cannot reclaim VAT, such as domestic consumers, your prices will be uncompetitive compared to non-VAT registered suppliers.
+- The requirement to prepare VAT returns on a quarterly basis and to submit them and, if applicable, pay over the VAT due within one month and seven days of the quarter end is the amount of work involved worth it for the input VAT that can be reclaimed? - HMRC may periodically visit the business (about every five years but depends upon the risk of errors) to ensure that VAT is being properly accounted for.
+There may be penalties for incorrect returns. - Where most of the customers cannot reclaim VAT, such as domestic consumers, your prices will be uncompetitive compared to non-VAT registered suppliers. - The business will be required to comply with the MTD for VAT rules.